Established in 1992

 Those who have been referred to IBAS by friends or colleagues (who have already experienced how IBAS operates) consider they are the ‘lucky ones’ and their relief on having IBAS ‘take on’ their case is obvious.
 They know that IBAS will fully investigate and ‘interrogate’ the case information and all it’s details and will then provide them with well thought out business choices.

-As you will see from IBAS Testimonials in some cases a total bank debt claim has been eliminated.
-In other cases they were vastly reduced.
+As you will see from IBAS Testimonials in some cases the total bank debt claim was eliminated.
+In other cases the claims were vastly reduced.

 But, the majority of IBAS members come to IBAS with concerns about the way their business was poorly treated (or cheated) by the bank and most are seeking a fair resolution or often just time to pay an amount which they consider is a ‘qualified amount’ or a negotiated figure based on what has occurred or gone wrong in the banking relationship.
 Few are seeking to evade the debt itself.